Skip to main content

 If you want to ask questions about an unfamiliar codebase in plain English, or get a review that reasons across files using a whole-repo graph and explains a change in human terms, Greptile is built for exactly that.
 A language model with codebase context is the right tool for open-ended, cross-file reasoning. aislop does not do natural-language Q&A; it is a deterministic gate.
 The two solve different problems and pair well together.

-One command scans your repo and returns a 0–100 score with every finding.
-No signup, no model key, no token cost.
+One command scans your repo and returns a 0–100 score with named findings.
+No signup or model key required for the local CLI.

 npx aislop scan